Dr. Richard Weinblatt

 gremlins"

-I remember years ago standing guard on a crime scene and hearing
+I remember years ago standing guard on a crime scene and hearing detectives

-police circles as being "evidence eradication gremlins."
+being "evidence eradication gremlins."

 READ MORE: